f5devcentral/access-labs/class1/module1/lab01.rst

 #.
 Multiple domains

       If you return to the radio buttons and select Multiple Domains new options will appear.
-When this configuration is complete a user will be able to connect to any of the virtual servers and authentication will only be requested once.
+When this configuration is complete a user will be able to connect to any of the virtual servers associated and authentication will only be requested once.
 Subsequent connections in the domain group should not prompt for additional login.
 The caveat is that all Virtual Servers must share this same policy.

       +----------------------------------------+--------------------------------------------------------------------------------------------------------------------+
       | Primary Authentication URI             |Specifies the address of your primary authentication URI.
 An example would be https://login.acme.com.
 This is where |